-HB 2413 Wildfire Prevention and Preparedness Act.
+SHB 2413 Wildfire Prevention and Preparedness Act.
 Creates a new dedicated source of funding, the Wildfire Prevention and Suppression Account, to be spent on: emergency firefighting, preparedness, prevention and forest health.
 Revenue source is a fee of $5 on each property and casualty insurance policy.
 Proactively addresses staggering annual costs of wildfires.
 Costs to homeowner and auto policies is $5 each policy.
-In House Appropriations Committee.

-Bill the League Opposed That Did Not Survive Cut-off
+Bills the League Opposed That Did Not Passed

 SB 1979Relating to establishment of reasonable surface water flow levels.
 Demands the Department of Ecology repeal rules establishing water unattainable water levels.

 HB 1946 / SSSB 5873 Concerning Community Forests.
 Creates a Community Forest Grant Program and `Community Forestland Account administered by the Department of Natural Resources.
 Helps communities to develop a local forest of mixed use.

 Click on the icon below to access the member-only section.

 The League of Women Voters of Washington is a 501(c)(4) non-profit organization.
 The League of Women Voters of Washington Education Fund is a 501(c)(3) non-profit organization.
 LWVWA Education Fund contributions are tax-deductible to the extent allowable by law.
 The League of Women Voters Education Fund does not endorse the contents of any web pages to which it links.